nodatime/nodatime/www/unstable/userguide/range.md

 and from natural restrictions (such as not being proleptic).

 The date range is always a complete number of years - the range shown below is inclusive at both ends, so every date from the start of the minimum year to the end of the maximum year is valid.
+(The min/max Gregorian year shows the Gregorian year corresponding to the min/max calendar values; this does *not* mean that the whole of that Gregorian year can be converted into the relevant calendar.)

 <table>
 	<thead>